cedar-policy/cedar-docs/docs/collections/_policies/syntax-operators.md

 **Usage:** `<entity> is <entity-type>`

-Boolean operator that evaluates to `true` if the left operand is an entity and has the specified entity type and evaluates to `false` if it is an entity that does not have the specified entity type.
+Boolean operator that evaluates to `true` if the left operand is an entity that has the specified entity type and evaluates to `false` if the left operand is an entity that does not have the specified entity type.
 If you attempt to test the type of an expression that is not an entity, then Cedar generates an error.

 **Usage:** `<entity> is <entity-type> in <entity>`